ttran375/comp216-assignment2/README.md

 **Maximum points for this exercise are 18 marks.**

-## Topics covered:
+## Topics covered

 - List

 - Dictionary

 - Class

   - Constructor

   - Property

   - Methods

 - Exception

-## How to do this assignment.
+## How to do this assignment

 From the test harness and the given output, try to deduce the definition of the Pizza class.
 Code this class in a Colab notebook and copy the